Bunjin/EIPs/EIPS/eip-personas.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)).-->

-Personas can be thought of as an identities or a masks an user can use to interact with applications without being able to be traced across these identities.
+Personas can be thought of as identities or masks an user can use to interact with applications without being able to be traced across these identities.
 A persona may have many keys associated with it, and may operate on many protocols.
 It can be used to perform cryptographic operations directly, or used to generate new keys (such as EIP1775 app keys) to delegate operations to external agents.

 ### Personas as fundamental identity accounts
 These fundamental accounts, personas, are cryptocurrency and protocol agnostic (protocols include non currency or blockchain related cryptography such as chats, databases or anything requiring user-side 256 bit cryptography).
 Indeed these personas could exist outside of any protocol, and more importantly, they are not subject to any given protocol, but rather theoretically pre-exist them.